huma-96/CVIP360_BBox_Annotations/README.md

 This repository contains custom bounding box annotations derived from the **CVIP360 dataset**: https://drive.google.com/drive/folders/1LMPW3HJHtqMGcIFXFo74x3t0Kh2REuoS
 , which was originally released for **depth estimation** in omni-directional imaging.
 The CVIP360 dataset provides high-resolution 360° equirectangular frames with rich geometric structure, making it a strong baseline for omni-directional scene understanding.

-To enable research in **360-degree object detection**, this project adds new **YOLO-format bounding box annotations** on top of the original CVIP360 dataset.
+To enable research in **360-degree object detection**, this project adds new **YOLO-format bounding box annotations** (Download link: https://drive.google.com/drive/folders/13eRamVRJf19G2jB16nXJDv02XEWgmqXH)on top of the original CVIP360 dataset.
 These annotations are designed to be compatible with wrap-around, projection-aware detection pipelines, including models modified for spherical or equirectangular vision.

 ---